Viewing this website could place you in danger.

 Looking to the future...

-A Safe Place will expand services by building Mary's House of Hope at A Safe Place, three transitional housing complexes with twelve total apartment units for women and children preparing for independent life.
-Construction of the building structures began in Winter 2020.
+A Safe Place has expanded services by building Mary's House of Hope at A Safe Place, a transitional housing complex with four apartment units for women and children preparing for independent life.

 In 2004, I was involved in a custody case due to domestic violence.
 I worked